open-dating/od-backend/README.md

 * [ ] add support more algo in users search
 * [ ] write more tests
 * [ ] add multilang support
+* [ ] run on prod without docker-compose and .env files